kaishistudio/Latex-document-quick-writer/Template Library/Readme.md

-This is the template file (.ldqtemplate)  folder.
+This is the template file (.ldqproj)  folder.

-If you have created a beautiful template, please send your file (.ldqtemplate) to the author's email l_z_xin@msn.cn
+If you have created a beautiful template, please send your file (.ldqproj) to the author's email l_z_xin@msn.cn